jacekturek/fuzyecon/budget_field.md

 The set where the VectorX ⊕ VecorY = I (rather than <=), is called the budget field.

-The fuzzy sets can be a good model of buget (fields):
+The fuzzy sets can be a good model of buget:

 *budget = fuzzy_partition(varnames = c(budg1 = 3, budg2 = 4), FUN = fuzzy_normal, sd = 3.0)*